 I’ve just finished reading Marie Kondo’s The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.
-I learned of the book in a Facebook group when someone shared two videos that were made about it.
+I learned of the book in a Facebook group when someone shared two fictional story videos in Japanese that were made about it.
 After watching the videos, I wanted to read the book.

 Organizing comes naturally to me.
 But I do struggle with getting rid of some things and this is where the book especially helped me.
 First, the idea of only owning items that spark joy resonates with me.
 (I will keep things out of guilt or because they cost good money.)
 But this is the money section that describes how this approach is different from any other I’ve read in terms of how it addresses the struggle to get rid of things.

 But when we really delve into he reasons for why we can’t let something go, there are only two: an attachment to the past or a fear for the future.